Varroa mite – frequently asked questions

 For more information and details on permit applications visit the Varroa mite page.

-All Victorian beekeepers purchasing queens from interstate breeders this season should ensure they purchase queens from breeders with an approved permit.
+All Victorian beekeepers should ensure they purchase queens from interstate breeders who are compliant with current Victoria movement restrictions.

-• have an approved Varroa monitoring program in place, and
+• An approved Varroa monitoring program in place

 Victoria is maintaining a cautious and staged approach to ensure that biosecurity risk can be appropriately managed.

-Victoria will reassess restrictions on the movement of hives, queens, bee products and used fittings into Victoria as the situation evolves.
+Victoria will reassess restrictions on the movement of hives and queens into Victoria from states and territories that are no longer free from Varroa mite as the situation evolves.

 Agriculture Victoria is working closely with counterparts in NSW and other states to ensure permit systems are appropriate for the current risks.